A Geometric Approach to the Yang-Mills Mass Gap: Concluding Remarks

-Another example of the orbit space geometry playing an important role is the case of scalar electrodynamics where photons remain gap-less due to vanishing Riemann curvature of the orbit space of the $U(1)$ connections while moduli of charged scalar fields are shown to have a non-vanishing curvature \cite{moncrief}.
-It should be interesting to consider the large $N$ limit of $SU(N)$ non-abelian gauge theories since at such a limit at least the perturbative theory is simplified.
-In the finite-dimensional setting, it would be worth investigating $2+1$ gravity from this perspective since the geometry of Teichm\"uller space (the configuration space of the classical theory) is well understood.
-These issues are under intense investigation.
+Another example of the orbit space geometry playing an important role in the case of scalar electrodynamics where photons remain gap-less due to vanishing Riemann curvature of the orbit space of the $U(1)$ connections while moduli of charged scalar fields are shown to have a non-vanishing curvature \cite{moncrief}.
+It should be interesting to consider the large $N$ limit of $SU(N)$ non-abelian gauge theories since I have noticed the constancy of t'Hooft's coupling indicates that the curvature contribution is invariant in the large $N$ limit.
+It may be interesting to study this from the ADS-CFT perspective.
+Another interesting application would be to study the $\mathcal{N}=4$ super Yang-Mills theory and investigate whether the expected gapless spectra can be geometrically explained.